Talesoft/tale-uri/README.md

 This is and probably will ever be the single purpose and content of this library (along with 100% test coverage)

-### Q & A

-**Q. Why is there no `Uri::fromString(string $uri)` method or similar?**

-This library is designed to create the least possible dependencies in order to adhere to the URI standards.
-A `Uri::fromString(string $uri)`, by design, would need to be opinionated on the way strings are parsed to Uri instances and `parse_url` is not always what you want.
-That's also the reason why the factory is written as loose as possible, it's basically just an adapter for `parse_url` to be swapped out by your own implementation at any point.